 - Price is trending lower, however, the Market Thrust technical analysis tool is not trending lower, it is either not trending or is trending higher.

-An illustration of the Market Thrust indicator uncovering divergences in price trend is shown below in the 5-minute chart of the mini-Dow Jones Industrial Average futures contract:
+The following illustration shows the Market Thrust indicator uncovering divergences in price trend.
+This is the 5-minute chart of the mini-Dow Jones Industrial Average futures contract:

-A similar technical indicator is the Arms Index or TRIN (see: Arms Index TRIN)
+A similar technical indicator is the Arms Index TRIN.

-If you are interested in trading stocks, commodities other assets using technical analysis, have a look at our reviews of these regulated brokers available in to learn which charting & analysis tools they offer:
+If you are interested in trading stocks, or other commodity assets using technical analysis, have a look at our reviews of these regulated brokers available in to learn which charting & analysis tools they offer: